Anna-Votinova/java-sprint2-hw/README.md

-# taskmanager
+# task-manager

-Taskmanager - a service for planning your important events
+Task Manager - a service for planning your important events

 Stack: